-If your dog is overweight, no matter what breed, is overweight you need to speak with your vet immediately and get him on a weight management plan.
+If your dog is overweight, no matter what breed, you need to speak with your vet immediately and get him on a weight management plan.

 Many dogs are and can become allergic to many different things, too.
-Keep an eye out for how your dog reacts to new food, treats, products that you use with him and his environment.
+Keep an eye out for how your dog reacts to a new food, treats, products that you use with him and his environment.

 If you find that your dog is severely incapacitated due to his allergies, speak with your vet about what options you have to help alleviate these issues.

 Von Willebrand’s Disease is a blood disorder that both dogs and humans can have.
 It will cause issues with the blood clotting process.
-Symptoms that you can recognize for the disease include:

 - bleeding in the mouth